Rules of Professional Conduct

 In the case of an organization, this Rule prohibits communications by a lawyer for one party concerning the matter in representation with persons having a managerial responsibility on behalf of the organization, and with any other person whose act or omission in connection with that matter may be imputed to the organization for purposes of civil or criminal liability or whose statement may constitute an admission on the part of the organization.
 If an agent or employee of the organization is represented in the matter by counsel, the consent by that counsel to a communication will be sufficient for purposes of this Rule.
 Compare ER 3.4(f).

 This Rule also covers any person, whether or not a party to a formal proceeding, who is represented by counsel concerning the matter in question.

 Comment [2013 Amendment]

-A person to whom limited-scope represenation is being provided or has been provided in accordance with ER 1.2(c) is considered to be unrepresented for purposes of this rule unless the opposing party or lawyer knows of the limited-scope representation and the identity of the lawyer providing the limited representation.
-With the consent of the client, a lawyer providing limited-scope representation should consider informing the opposing party or lawyer of the limited-scope represenation with instructions as to when opposing ocunsel may communicate directly with the client.
+A person to whom limited-scope representation is being provided or has been provided in accordance with ER 1.2(c) is considered to be unrepresented for purposes of this rule unless the opposing party or lawyer knows of the limited-scope representation and the identity of the lawyer providing the limited representation.
+With the consent of the client, a lawyer providing limited-scope representation should consider informing the opposing party or lawyer of the limited-scope representation with instructions as to when opposing counsel may communicate directly with the client.
 Such instructions may include, for example, whom the opposing counsel should contact on specific matters, to whom and where opposing counsel should send pleadings, correspondence and other notices, and whether the lawyer performing limited-scope services is authorized to accept service on the client's behalf.